TApplencourt/OvO/README.md

 ```
 [![Build Status](https://travis-ci.org/TApplencourt/OvO.svg?branch=master)](https://travis-ci.org/TApplencourt/OvO)

 OvO containt a large set of tests OpenMP offloading of [C++](https://github.com/TApplencourt/OvO/tree/master/test_src/cpp) and [FORTRAN](https://github.com/TApplencourt/OvO/tree/master/test_src/fortran).
+More than 30k can be generated, and arround 1k are avalaible directly in this repo).
 OvO is focused on testing extensively [hierarchical parallelism](https://github.com/TApplencourt/OvO/tree/master/test_src/fortran/hierarchical_parallelism/) and [mathematical functions](https://github.com/TApplencourt/OvO/tree/master/test_src/cpp/mathematical_function/).
 Presentation we did on OvO are avalaible in the [documentation](https://github.com/TApplencourt/OvO/tree/master/documentation/) folder.

 For hierarchical parallelism, we generate *all* possible OpenMP loop-nests containing any combination of `target, teams, distribute, parallel for`, including combined pragma.

 All tests are checked for compilation and correctness.

-As an example of a simple C++ hierarchical parallelism kernel we check:
+Bellow is a simple C++ hierarchical parallelism kernel present in this repo:
 ```cpp
 #pragma omp target map(tofrom: counter_N0)
 #pragma omp teams distribute